 Request letters of recommendation from teachers who know you and the quality of your work.
 Limit recommendations from other adults to school administrators, supervisors or coaches.

-Honors, awards, athletics or other activities that demonstrate your individuality.
+Honors, awards, or other recognition that demonstrate your individuality.